-After eating and playing, you want to do some shopping in the city.
-Here are some of the souvenirs I found in my trip that you should check out.
+After eating and playing, you might want to do some shopping within the city.
+Here are some of the souvenirs I found on my trip that you should check out.

 ・Yatagarasu-no Tamago (mythical raven’s eggs)

 I purchased Yatagarasu-no Tamago (mythical raven’s eggs) at Okashidokoro Tsukushi.
-Inside the black egg-shaped shell made with powdered Kishu Bincho charcoal is the soft filling consisting egg yolk sweet bean paste wrapped in white sweet bean paste.
+Inside the powdered Kishu Bincho charcoal egg-shaped shell is the soft filling consisting of egg yolk and sweet bean paste wrapped in another layer of white sweet bean paste.
 The size is perfect for those on the go.